Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: Standard Importance Sampling

 \section{Standard Importance Sampling}

-One reason for instability of off-policy learning is a discrepancy between distributions.
-In off-policy RL, we would like to gather data samples from the distribution of target policy but actually data samples are drawn from the distribution of the behavior policy.
-Importance sampling is a well-known approach to handle this kind of mismatch \cite{Rubinstein1981SimulationAT,Precup2000EligibilityTF}.
-For example, we would like to estimate the expected value of an action (a) at state (s) with samples from the target policy ($\pi$) distribution while in reality, samples are drawn from another distribution i.e. behavior policy (b).
-A classical form of importance sampling can be defined as:
+An inherent cause of instability in off-policy learning is the disparity between distributions.
+In off-policy RL, our objective is to collect data samples from the target policy distribution.
+However, in reality, the data samples are obtained from the behavior policy distribution.
+Importance sampling is a widely recognized method for addressing this type of discrepancy \cite{rubinstein2016simulation,precup2000eligibility}.
+To illustrate, our objective is to approximate the anticipated value of an action (a) in a given state (s) using samples obtained from the target policy ($\pi$) distribution.
+However, in actuality, the samples are derived from a different distribution known as the behavior policy (b).
+One can describe a classical form of importance sampling as:

 The importance sampling estimate of $\mu$ = $\mathbb{E}_{\pi}\{R(s,a)\}$ is